GQCG/GQCP/INSTALL.md

 conda install -c gqcg -c intel -c conda-forge gqcp
 ```

-After installation, set the `LIBINT_DATA_PATH` environment variable to the folder that contains these bases.
+After installation, set the `LIBINT_DATA_PATH` environment variable to the folder that contains the libint bases.
 In a default installation (of e.g. version v2.3.1), the data path is given by:

 ```bash
 export LIBINT_DATA_PATH=${conda_install_dir}/share/libint/2.3.1/basis